iamkahvi/iamkahvi.github.io/_posts/2017-01-08-on-my-career-pt.2.md

 So I gravitated towards engineering.
 I became quite obsessed, and still am, about getting into a good engineering program.
 To justify the switch to myself, I made up a lot of reasons that I’m still not sure are true or not.
 Reasons like: I need a masters in architecture to get certified as an architect; the job market didn’t look great; the program in Waterloo was very specialized, etc.

 To elaborate on my worries about the program: It felt as though once I got into that program there wasn’t anywhere to branch off to.
 The program lead to one place and that was a career architecture.
 Had I been passionate and really interested in architecture maybe I would’ve liked that idea.
-I know now that carer paths are unpredictable and most often never end up where you expect them to, but that imgined certainty was a really intimidating thing.
+I know now that career paths are unpredictable and often never end up where you expect them to, but that imagined certainty was a really intimidating thing.

-That kind of certainty about your future is a big thing with me, and maybe too prominent in my mind, because ultimately I know someone graduating from an architecture program has the choice not become an architect.
-On the other hand though, it is easier for them to become an architect.
-Buuut, it’s almost certain that if you really didn’t like architecture you would gravitate towards another profession, right?

 But with all that said, then, and even now, I have this weird mindset where whatever your undergraduate degree is, that is what you will be doing for the rest of your life.
 Of course that isn’t true, but the Waterloo architecture program made it seem like that.
 Anyway, I got cold feet about the program and decided that I would to go into engineering.
 My logic behind that choice is I would be exposed to a lot of more subjects like computer science, physics, mechanics, etc. Just a bunch of things that I think are important to know.